 Don't be lulled, though: take adequate precautions.
-The tips in this article on money changers in Bali also apply equally well in Myanmar.
+These tips on money changers in Bali also apply equally well in Myanmar.

 Airport money changer rates are almost as good as you'll get in the city, so don't go too far out of the way: change your dollars as you grab your luggage.
 Read more about Myanmar's two main airports, Yangon and Mandalay.Continue to 5 of 8 below.

 While foreign banks are as yet not allowed to operate in Myanmar, major local banks like Kanbawza (KBZ) Bank, Asia Green Development Bank and CB Bank use automatic teller machines that connect to interbank networks like Cirrus and Visa Plus.